Topography

 The Topographical Tapestry of Budapest

-Spanning an area of 525 square kilometres (203 sq mi), Budapest is enveloped by the settlements of Pest county’s agglomeration.
+Spanning an area of 525 square kilometers (203 sq mi), Budapest is enveloped by the settlements of Pest County’s agglomeration.
 The city stretches approximately 25 km (16 mi) north-south and 29 km (18 mi) east-west.
 The majestic Danube River gracefully flows into the city from the north, wrapping around two significant islands: Óbuda Island and Margaret Island.
 Another island, Csepel Island, is the largest among the Danube islands in Budapest, though only its northern tip falls within the city’s boundaries.
 At its narrowest in Budapest, the Danube spans a width of 230 m (755 ft).

 Buda castle at blue hour

 The city’s topography presents a stark contrast.
 While Pest sprawls across the flat terrains of the Great Plain, Buda is perched on the elevated river terraces and hills on the Danube’s western bank.
 This difference is accentuated by the river that divides the city.
 Buda’s landscape is dotted with hills primarily made of limestone and dolomite.
 These hills house renowned speleothems like the Pálvölgyi cave, stretching 7,200 m (23,600 ft), and the Szemlőhegyi cave, which is 2,200 m (7,200 ft) long.
 These hills took shape during the Triassic Period.
-The city’s highest point is János Hill, standing tall at 527 metres (1,729 feet) above sea level.
-In contrast, the Danube’s line is the city’s lowest point, at 96 metres (315 feet) above sea level.
+The city’s highest point is János Hill, standing tall at 527 meters (1,729 feet) above sea level.
+In contrast, the Danube’s line is the city’s lowest point, at 96 meters (315 feet) above sea level.

 János-hegy